jod35/fastapi-beyond-CRUD/docs/chapter6.md

 ## Dependency Injection
 Now that we have created the `BookService` class, we need to create the `session` object that we shall use a dependency in every API route that shall interact with the database in any way.

-FastAPI provides a dependency injection mechanism that allows us share state among many different api routes.
-Let us see how we can do this.
-Using dependency injection, we can create any Python object and only access it when we need it.
-Such a Python object is what we refer to as a **dependency**.
-The function that will need to use the dependency is what we call the dependant function.

-The concept of dependency injection seems to be technical and and so esoteric but it’s a key aspect of FastAPI and is surprisingly useful at many levels.
-Some of the way you may want to use it include the following:
+Dependency injection in FastAPI allows for the sharing of state among multiple API routes by providing a mechanism to create Python objects, referred to as **dependencies**, and accessing them only when necessary within dependant functions.
+While the concept may initially seem technical and esoteric, it is a fundamental aspect of FastAPI that proves remarkably beneficial across various scenarios.
+Interestingly, we often employ dependency injection without realizing it, demonstrating its widespread usefulness.
+Some potential applications include:

+- Gathering input parameters for HTTP requests (Path and query parameters)
--
+- Validating parameters inputs
+- Checking authentication and authorization (we shall look at this in coming chapters)
+- Emitting logs and metrics e.t.c.

+Let us create our first dependency:
 ```python
 # add this to src/db/main.py
 from sqlmodel.ext.asyncio.session import AsyncSession